Barbara Bush Focusing on 'Comfort Care': Spokesperson

 Barbara Bush made the decision after "consulting her family and doctors," the statement said, and the 92-year-old "is surrounded by a family she adores."

-She is the husband of former President George H.W.
+She is the wife of former President George H.W.
 Bush (41) and the mother of former President George W. Bush (43).

 "It will not surprise those who know her that Barbara Bush has been a rock in the face of her failing health, worrying not for herself — thanks to her abiding faith — but for others," the statement said, adding that she "appreciates the many kind messages and especially the prayers she is receiving."